 - These situations are impossible – we can't change what's already happened, so they tell us the opposite of what actually did happen.

-In third conditional, the verb in the 'if' clause is in past perfect, and the other clause has 'would have' + bare infinitive (infinitive without 'to')
+In third conditional, the verb in the 'if' clause is in past perfect, and the other clause has 'would have' + past participle (the 3rd form of a verb - go; went; gone).

 Mixed conditionals are like the drip coffee of conditionals.
 They're complicated, fancy, and are sure to demonstrate that you're not just a user of conditionals... you're a connoisseur.